 Parents/Guardians may make an appointment by calling the counselor to whom the student is assigned.
 A number of specialists are available to assist students and their families.
 The school social worker, psychologist, nurse, reading consultant, speech therapist, and special education staff are available on recommendation or referral basis through the counselor.
 Parents may also contact the social worker directly.
 Our career specialist is a resource person for students, parents and staff.

 Four-Year Developmental Counseling Program

 The comprehensive guidance program offered at Maine East High School through the Student & Family Services Department can help students make the crucial decisions they will face during their high school year.
 A mix of individual and group activities that cover career/college exploration, social/emotional competencies, and academic-supports take place throughout the school year.
 The Student & Family Services staff can help students gain direction as they make choices that will take them through high school and into their post-secondary plans.

 Career & College Resource Center

-The Health Office is located in Room 127.
-Health services are available to students, parents, and staff from 8:20 a.m. until 3:19 p.m.
-In addition to direct care, nursing services include vision and hearing screening health education and counseling, medical referrals and follow-up.
-Individual student health records, as well as any paperwork or documentation of a medical or health-related nature, are confidentiality -maintained in the school Health Office.
-Doctor’s notes, PE excuses, and medication passes are also handled through the Health Office.
+Health services are available to students, parents and staff from 7:30 a.m. until 3:30 p.m.
+In addition to direct care, nursing services include vision and hearing screening, health education and counseling, medical referrals and follow-up.
+Individual student health records, as well as any paperwork or documentation of a medical or health-related nature, are confidentially maintained in the school Health Office.
+Doctor’s notes and PE excuses, and medication passes are also handled through the Health Office.

 State Health Requirements